yesiknowjava/theodorecaputihugo/content/publications/2021-mssp-acos/index.md

 ---
-title: "Impact of the Medicare Shared Savings Program on utilization of mental health and substance use services by eligibility and race/ethnicity"
+title: "The Impact of Medicare Shared Savings Plan ACOs on Behavioral Health Service Utilization and Disparities in Care."

 authors:
 - "Andrea Acevedo"